Get Hardware Hash for Windows Autopilot

 • Import Configuration Manager Powershell Module (Import-Module ‘C:\Program Files\Microsoft Configuration Manager\AdminConsole\bin\ConfigurationManager.psd1’)

-• Chnage drive letter to SCCM site code ( e.g, CD P01)
+• Change drive letter to SCCM site code ( e.g, CD P01)

-• Use below command to obtain hardware hash.
+• Use the below command to obtain the hardware hash.

 Get-CMCollectionMember -CollectionName “Test VMs” | D:\temp\Get-WindowsAutopilotInfo.ps1 -OutputFile D:\temp\deviceinfo.csv

-The built-in SCCM report “Windows AutoPilot Device Information” pull out hardware hash for SCCM clients.
-SCCM collect these information as part of default hardware inventory and information already present in SCCM database.
+The built-in SCCM report “Windows AutoPilot Device Information” pulls out the hardware hash for SCCM clients.
+SCCM collects this information as part of the default hardware inventory and information already present in the SCCM database.

-• In Configuration Manager admin console, navigate to Monitoring / Reports and search “AutoPilot”.
+• In the Configuration Manager admin console, navigate to Monitoring / Reports and search for “AutoPilot”.

 • Export the result to CSV file.